Ellen van Neerven

-Ellen van Neerven (born 1990) is an Aboriginal Australian author, educator and editor.
-They are queer and non-binary.
+Ellen van Neerven (born 1990) is an Aboriginal Australian writer, educator and editor.
 Their first work of fiction, Heat and Light (2013), won several awards, and in 2019 Van Neerven won the Queensland Premier's Young Publishers and Writers Award.
 Their second collection of poetry, Throat (2020), won three awards at the 2021 New South Wales Premier's Literary Awards, including Book of the Year.

 Early life and education

 Van Neerven was born in 1990 to Dutch and Aboriginal parents, and is of the Mununjali clan of the Yugambeh nation.

 They studied creative writing at the Queensland University of Technology.